cledic/STM32F7/Camera_with_NN-CIFAR10/readme.md

 The program take from the camera an image snapshot of 128x128 pixel, then convert this snap to an image of 32x32 pixel format, to feed the CIFAR10 example program.

-Each image is processed on about 150ms.
+Each frame is processed on about 150ms.
 I will post the code soon.